The star-formation activity of IllustrisTNG galaxies: main sequence, UVJ diagram, quenched fractions, and systematics: Summary and conclusions

-\item TNG galaxies populate the SFR-$\MS$ plane also in ways that are qualitatively consistent with observations: a dense region exits, where the SFR of galaxies tightly correlates with their stellar mass in the range $\MS = 10^9-10^{10.5} \, \Ms$.
-Such a well-defined star-forming main sequence is present at both low ($z=0$) and high ($z=2$) redshifts (see Fig.~\ref{fig:SFR-MSTAR}) and independently from the method adopted to measure the SFRs (see Fig.~\ref{fig:SFR-MSTAR_timescales}). \\ \item A number of galaxies seem to {\it fall off} from the star-forming MS, by asymmetrically broadening it towards lower values of SFR.
-Such ``quenched'' galaxies feature as a distinct class of objects on the simulated SFR-$\MS$ plane only because of, and below, the minimum imposed by numerical resolution: this reads about $10^{-2}-10^{-3}\Ms$yr$^{-1}$ for TNG100 and TNG300 when SFRs are averaged over a few hundreds of Myr (see Appendix \ref{appendix}). \\ \item The relative fractions of quenched galaxies depend on stellar mass, redshift, and operational definition (see Fig.~\ref{fig:Qfrac_methods}).
+\begin{itemize} \item The TNG model reproduces the general qualitative features of the observed UVJ diagram at both $z=0$ and $2$ (Fig. \ref{fig:UVJ}), with a tight clump of low-SFR galaxies residing in the top region at redder (U-V) colors and a broader cloud of star-forming galaxies that populate the bluer (U-V) colors.
+A low-density region, where fewer galaxies lie, separates the two populations, thus allowing us to adopt a color-color cut based on the number density distribution of TNG galaxies on the UVJ plane (Eqs.~\ref{TNG_cut}-\ref{TNG_cut2}).
+In fact, also observationally-proposed UVJ cuts (e.g. by \citealt{2011Whitaker} and \citealt{2009Williams}) reasonably intersect this depression, providing a validation of the TNG model in comparison to observations (see Section \ref{sec:uvj-sfr}). \\ \item TNG galaxies populate the SFR-$\MS$ plane also in ways that are qualitatively consistent with observations: a dense region exists, where the SFR of galaxies tightly correlates with their stellar mass in the range $\MS = 10^9-10^{10.5} \, \Ms$.
+Such a well-defined star-forming main sequence is present at both low ($z=0$) and high ($z=2$) redshifts (see Fig.~\ref{fig:SFR-MSTAR}) and independently from the method adopted to measure the SFRs (see Appendix \ref{appendix} and Fig.~\ref{fig:SFR-MSTAR_timescales}). \\ \item A number of galaxies seem to {\it fall off} from the star-forming MS, by asymmetrically and continuously broadening it towards lower values of SFR.
+However, because of the finite numerical resolution of the simulations, galaxy SFRs are resolved only down to a minimum value, depending on the averaging timescales.
+For example, for 1000 Myr, the minimum resolved SFR value reads about $10^{-2.6}~\Ms$yr$^{-1}$ for TNG300 and $10^{-3.2}~\Ms$yr$^{-1}$ for TNG100, see Appendix \ref{appendix}.
+Below this limit, all simulated galaxies are labeled with SFR $\equiv0$.
+Such ``completely quenched'' galaxies are distinctly detached from the star-forming MS but feature as a distinct class of objects on the simulated SFR-$\MS$ only because of the simulation resolution limit. \\ \item The relative fractions of quenched galaxies depend on stellar mass, redshift, and operational definition (see Fig.~\ref{fig:Qfrac_methods}).
 The fraction of quenched galaxies in general increases from high to low redshifts, and more so at larger masses.
 At $z=0$, the TNG model predicts about 80 per cent of galaxies in the $10^{10.5} \le \MS / \Ms \le 10^{11}$ range to be quiescent.
 This is largely due to the adopted AGN feedback.
 However, this estimate can vary anywhere between 70 and 85 per cent according to the operational definition of what constitutes quenched galaxies.
-Interestingly, within the TNG simulations, a properly identified cut in the UVJ diagram returns quenched fractions in the redshift range $0\le z \le2$ that are in agreement at the percentage level with those obtained by labeling quenched those galaxies whose SFR is 1 dex below the locus of the linearly extrapolated MS (Fig. \ref{fig:SFR-UVJ} and \ref{fig:Qfrac_methods}, top panel). \\
+Interestingly, within the TNG simulations, a properly identified cut in the UVJ diagram returns quenched fractions in the redshift range $0\le z \le2$ that are in agreement at the percentage level with those obtained by labeling quenched those galaxies whose SFR is 1 dex below the locus of the linearly extrapolated MS (see Section \ref{sec:qfracts} and Fig. \ref{fig:SFR-UVJ} and \ref{fig:Qfrac_methods}, top panel). \\ \item At $z=1.75$, the TNG model returns a fraction of massive quenched galaxies of $\approx$ 65 per cent ($M_{\rm stars}=10^{11}-10^{11.5} ~ \Ms$).
+In general, we obtain a larger quenched fractions at progressively larger masses and lower redshifts.
+However, effects of resolution are not negligible in the resulting quenched fractions: at $z=0$, TNG300 returns a fractions of quenched galaxies of about 10-20 per cent larger than TNG100, for the whole stellar mass range; at higher redshift ($z=0.75$) the resolution effect is apparent for galaxies more massive than $10^{10.5} \, \Ms$, being $\sim$ 20 per cent larger for TNG300 with respect to TNG100.
+In the same mass regime, at $z=1.75$, the discrepancy between the models is less than 10 per cent.
+Despite such differences between TNG100 and TNG300, the TNG model returns systematically larger quenched fractions than the original Illustris and other models: this brings the TNG galaxies overall to a better agreement with observational measurements (see Section \ref{sec:qfracts} and Fig. \ref{fig:Qfrac_methods}, bottom panels) \\